 I cooked some great dinners this week though and I suddenly feel so good about this whole cooking thing that I’m thinking I might actually start using the recipe books we have had for ages but not used yet.
 I find cooking incredibly stressful most of the time, but I’m getting there.
 I’m feeling inspired by my best friend who recently moved out and who cooks simple, quick, easy, healthy meals from Joe Wick’s books almost every night and seems so happy for it.

-Other highlights this week include finally getting to season nine of Friends and still not knowing any spoilers. *touches wood* And finally having time to paint my nails.
+Other highlights this week include finally getting to season nine of Friends and still not knowing any spoilers. *touches wood*, going for a wintry walk with Dave, buying a yoga mat and finally having time to paint my nails.

 This evening I’m feeling super creative despite being so tired.
-I know I’m happy and content when I feel creative.
 I want to do a zillion things at once.
-I really am so close to finishing my book.
+I am so close to finishing my book.
 But I haven’t even made a start on the colouring in my ‘mindfulness colouring diary’.
 I’m also glancing longingly at the piano and ukulele every so often because as per, I just want to sing my heart out.
+First thing first, order food.